MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 ## App and Flow Risk Assessment

-Added in March 2020 is the ability for admins to identify overshared and overused resources, or resources using specific connectors.
+The dashboard includes the ability for admins to identify overshared and overused resources, or resources using specific connectors.
 Not only will the admin have visibility of those types of resources, they can also grant themselves ownership to inspect the resource behavior and decide if further action needs to be taken.

 The **App Risk Assessment** page enables you to filter by: